|This program is offered by the Department of Curriculum and Pedagogy. Learn more about EDCP programs.|

 Please contact Yvette Kharoubeh (604.827.5662) if you require any assistance with the application process.

-The proposed tuition fee students enrolled in the Master of Museum Education program will be paid over seven (7) installments, payable in September, January and May of each year.
+Program tuition will be divided into seven (7) installments, payable in September, January and May of each year.

 International Students: 7 installments @ $2,520 CAD; Total $17,640.00